Incident Response Team Training

 HALOCK’s overall strategic approach – Purpose Driven Security®, helps define reasonable security – the right amount of security to protect critical assets.
 It brings together a full perspective of an organization to establish what is reasonable and appropriate to manage risk.

 - Security controls implemented should encompass the necessary balance of compliance, business objectives, and obligations on how they affect all parties.
 Not all security controls should be implemented, and those that are should be implemented only to a certain degree depending on the calculated risk being treated.

-- Organizations have an obligation to perform proactive due care to reduce liability for shareholders, clients, partners, employees and the greater good as appropriate.
-Thus, businesses need to take into consideration on cyber threats that are foreseeable, which HALOCK can help identify.
+- Organizations have an obligation to perform proactive due care to reduce liability for shareholders, clients, partners, employees and the greater good, as appropriate.
+Thus, businesses need to take into consideration on cyber threats that are foreseeable, which HALOCK can help identify and establish reasonable safeguards.